You are here

 Other Veterans’ Benefits: Additional Veterans’ Educational benefits for dependents and widows of veterans that died in service-related causes.
 Individuals in the Selected Reserve (Chapter 1606) and those that contributed to the Veterans Educational Assistance Program (VEEP-Chapter 32) also may be eligible for VA educational benefits.
 For additional information regarding Veterans’ Educational Benefits, contact the State of New Jersey Department of Military and Veteran Affairs State Approving Agency, PO Box 340, Eggert Crossing Road, Trenton, New Jersey 08625.

 Vocational Rehabilitation Educational Benefits: Funds may be available for students with physical or mental disabilities that result in substantial handicaps to employment.
 Contact the local Vocational Rehabilitation Services for additional information.

 Alternative Loan Programs: Many banks and lending institutions offer credit based loans to students and families to assist with educational expenses.
 Students may choose any lender of their choice.
-Additional information is available on the Felician College web site and in the Financial Aid Office.
+Additional information is available on the Felician University web site and in the Financial Aid Office.